saros-project/saros/docs/documentation/installation.md

 title: Install Saros
 ---

-Here you will find a guide **on how to install Saros** see the [getting started](getting-started.md) guide if you want to know how to set up Saros.
+Here you will find a guide **on how to install Saros**.
+If you want to know how to set up Saros, have a look at the [getting started](getting-started.md) guide.

 ## Prerequisites